ddc-java-13/tile-galore/docs/index.md

     > As a Warehouse employee trying to make sense of the chaotic package sorting lines in a fast pace environment I sometimes need a mental break and need to tune out to a game to give the internal battery a bit of time to recover.

 * Students looking to exercise their brains
-    > Being a coding bootcamp student I like to play games that will challenge my brain and have me memorize things to keep my brain sharp in order to help me sharpen my coding skills
+    > Being a coding bootcamp student I like to play games that will challenge my brain and have me memorize things to keep my brain sharp in order to help me sharpen my coding skills.

 ## Functionality